pennaerial/FirstLastName-PennAir2022Navigation/Instructions.md

 We will leave this part open ended.
 Your goal is to create a plot of the waypoints by either converting the latitude longitude coordinates to a flat x y grid.
 (Obviously there is curvature on Earth, but for the sake of simplicity we want you to plot this data on a linear basis).
 Then based on the minimum values of **flyZones** coordinates, which is the origin of the map.
 Set minLat and minLong as the minimum latitude and longitude for the flyZones.
 Note: These values do not have to be from the same coordinate.

 From there, create a function for each waypoint, setting x equal to the distance between the waypoint and minLat with waypoint longitude.
 Similarly, set y equal to the distance between the waypoint and waypoint lat with minLong.
 With these points, use matplotlib or another library to map out the coordinates.
+Include this image along with your code in your final ZIP submission.